What causes shoulder pain?

 Whilst the shoulder joint is incredibly versatile, it is also quite complex.
 It is also involved in a large number of movements carried out in upper body exercises in the gym.
 And when it comes to racquet sports there is often a lot of force generated through the joint.

-The shoulder joint is comprised of three bones, the scapula, humerus, and clavicle.
+Three bones comprise the shoulder joint: the scapula, humerus, and clavicle.
 Or in simpler terms, the shoulder blade, upper arm, and collarbone.

 The arm is kept stable in the shoulder joint by something known as the rotator cuff.
 As well as the rotator cuff performs this vital function, it can also, by contrast, be the source of many injuries and pain.